-Our 2020 Color of the Year, Salty Brine, is one of those colors that speak to the power of calmness, reflects the beauty of nature and is versatile enough to do just about anything!
+One of our favorite watery blues, Salty Brine, is one of those colors that speaks to the power of calmness, reflects the beauty of nature and is versatile enough to do just about anything!
 Its rich hue floats effortlessly between green and blue, giving it a unique richness and depth that can transform a room and its energy.

 As we search for global solutions that protect the environment, sustainability becomes more of a daily intention.
 Salty Brine’s complex undertones emit a harmonic frequency to aid in our journey for deeper meaning and purpose beyond material possessions.

-According to design guide, Philippa Radon, Salty Brine is the perfect color to enrich your home.
+According to color, design and lifestyle specialist, Philippa Radon, Salty Brine (C2-710) is the perfect color to enrich your home.
 The color blue has a calming effect on our psyche while green represents harmony and nature; it’s a perfect combination.

-Try Salty Brine as a full accent wall that wraps the corners by a foot or so (correct: you don’t have to end the colour in the natural corner cut off point) with Melodic (C2-990) on the remaining walls, and Mainsail (C2-996) on the ceiling.
-Any imposing trim would mimic the wall colour.
-Salty Brine with Melodic and Mainsail offers a soft, warm, new neutral chic palette that can easily transition a bedroom or living room.
+Try Salty Brine as a full accent wall that wraps the corners by a foot or so (you don’t have to end the color in the natural corner cut off point)

-Another option which I am most partial to is using Salty Brine as part of a darker, moodier colour group of all greens and varying textural finishes.
-Pairing with Halifax and Cypress brings such a warm harmony to these three saturated colours, but the overall schematic feels embracing and powerful.
-This is a style, however, where you have to follow through (i.e. go all-in) to achieve the full effect.
+Another idea is use Salty Brine as part of a darker, moodier color group, mixed with deeper greens and varying textural finishes.
+Pairing with Halifax (C2-711)and Cypress (C2-710) delivers impact while maintaining a warm harmony.
+This is a style, however, where you have to go all in to achieve the full effect.

-People are most definitely bringing more color into their kitchens these days.
-While white kitchens are still incredibly popular, we are really seeing some colourful expressions in the heart of the home.
-From matte black and bold blues to more calming colors, it’s the most popular room to update -- and also the most expensive.
+There is a major color craze happening in the kitchen these days.
+People are looking to express themselves since this is the heart of the home.
+From matte black and bold blues to more calming colors, it’s the most popular room to update - and also the most expensive.
 Paint color is an easy and less expensive way to breathe new life into your kitchen.
-I’m seeing a lot of soft blues and greens in the kitchen and Salty Brine is the perfect mix of the two.
+We're seeing a lot of soft blues and greens in the kitchen and Salty Brine is the perfect mix of the two.
 Pair with natural elements like soapstone countertops and metal accents for a natural, polished look.

 Comments will be approved before showing up.